yuehaowong/devOpsDemo/README-DOCKER.md

     - Start FROM a baseline image of postgres v9.6.8

-    - COPY the sql script in the ./scripts directory to /docker-entrypoint-initdb.d/ in the container.
+    - COPY the sql script from `./scripts/init_db.sql` to `/docker-entrypoint-initdb.d/` in the container.
 Whenever the container spins up, scripts in that directory get executed automatically.
 This will create and populate our database in the container.

 1. Build the docker image from Dockerfile-postgres